 Citable filing context

-PEP's research view summarizes recent SEC filing context, starting with debt_offering from May 22, 2026.
+PEP's research view summarizes recent SEC filing context, starting with earnings from Jul 9, 2026.

 | Filed | Item | Context |